Bo Rein: Death

 Following the 1979 season, Rein was hired away from NC State by Louisiana State University.
 In January 1980, Rein took a recruiting trip to Shreveport, Louisiana.
 On his January 10, 1980, return trip back to Baton Rouge, Louisiana, his private aircraft crashed, leaving no survivors.
 Rein, who was hired at the end of November 1979, had been head coach for less than two months.

 Rein and experienced pilot Louis Benscotter left Shreveport in a Cessna 441 aircraft.
 The flight was planned to be a 40-minute trip, but when Benscotter rerouted east to avoid a storm, air traffic control lost contact with him.
 The aircraft climbed to 40000 ft and kept heading due east.
 After being tracked on radar, the aircraft was eventually intercepted by U.S. Air National Guard Convair F-106 Delta Dart fighter aircraft over North Carolina, 1000 mi off-course and at an altitude of 41600 ft, 6600 ft feet higher than its maximum certified ceiling.
 The military pilots could not see anyone in the cockpit and the aircraft continued on over the Atlantic Ocean, where it crashed after running out of fuel.
-A US Coast Guard crew spotted some debris, but no wreckage was ever recovered.
-The bodies of Rein and Benscotter have never been found.
+A US Coast Guard crew spotted some debris, but no wreckage was ever recovered and the bodies of Rein and Benscotter were never found.

 The cause of the crash is undetermined but was most likely cabin depressurization causing hypoxia, a lack of oxygen, resulting in the occupants losing consciousness as in the 1999 South Dakota Learjet crash.

 In 1982, Rein's widow, Suzanne Kay, reached an out-of-court settlement for an undisclosed amount after filing a $10 million damage suit against a number of defendants, including the Cessna Aircraft Company, Cruse Aviation Inc., who serviced the aircraft, and Nichols Construction Corporation, who owned it.